-There are many things you can do to attempt to reduce drywall dust.
-There are air-tight, negative pressure plastic dust barriers.
-There is the wet sanding method--effective only for small areas.
-Then there are sanding machines that purport to suck away dust as you sand.
-They all make admirable efforts, but they are no match for drywall dust.
+There are many things that are designed to reduce drywall dust: airtight, negative-pressure plastic dust barriers; the wet-sanding method (effective only for small areas); and sanding machines that attempt to suck away dust as you sand.
+They all make admirable efforts, but none is a real match for drywall dust.

 The Enemy: Drywall Dust